italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

  |--------------------------------------------------------------|

 ~~~~
-{: #figure-optical-pluggable-building-blocks title="Optical Pluggable Building Blocks"}
+{: #figure-optical-pluggable-building-blocks title="Optical pluggable module Building Blocks"}

-The following sections are describing the details of coherent pluggable functional blocks in more details.
+The following sections are describing the details of optical pluggable module functional blocks in more details.

 ## Optical Channel/OTSi

-The media side of the coherent pluggable is further divided into two functional blocks; Optical Channel/OTSi and Media Logical Channels.
+The media side of the optical module is further divided into two functional blocks; Optical Channel/OTSi and Media Logical Channels.
 The characteristics of the Optical channel/OTSi are (See section 2.3.1 of {{ietf-impairment-yang}} and also section 3.2.4 {{G.959.1}}).

-* This is the pluggable interfaces facing the optical network.
+* This is the module interfaces facing the optical network.

 * Represents the digital wrapper that transports services over a wavelength

-* Represents the wavelength and the coherent aspects of the signal modulated onto baud-rate, bit-rate, modulation scheme, frequency, tx-power, etc.
+* Represents the wavelength and the optical aspects of the signal modulated onto baud-rate, bit-rate, modulation scheme, frequency, tx-power, etc.

 * Optical signal FEC termination/source, FEC characteristic information – configuration, if possible, Pre-FEC BER, Post-FEC BER, fail/degrade thresholds, raw corrected/uncorrected counts

 * Provides configuration of the signal and monitoring capabilities

-* Provides monitoring capabilities in the Tx (toward fiber/medium) and Rx (from fiber/medium) directions, Total optical power, optical channel power, Coherent statistics
+* Provides monitoring capabilities in the Tx (toward fiber/medium) and Rx (from fiber/medium) directions, Total optical power, optical channel power, optical statistics

 ## Media Logical Channels